 Increasing a Salary Threshold for White Collar Overtime Exemptions

-On June 30, 2015, the United States Department of Labor (DOL) has proposed to review the rule of overtime exemptions for office workers and make it, as a federal law.
-The federal Fair Labor Standards Act usually requires that “white-collars” get an overtime pay of 1 or 1.5 times of their regular pay rate for more than 40 hours of work per week.
+On June 30, 2015, the United States Department of Labor (DOL) proposed to review the rule of overtime exemptions for office workers and make it a federal law.
+The federal Fair Labor Standards Act usually requires that “white-collars” get an overtime pay of 1 or 1.5 times their regular pay rate for more than 40 hours of work per week.

 Nevertheless, there can be several exclusions.
-Due to FLSA regulations, for those employees, who earn approximately $455 or more per week (at least in 23.660 per year) and manage to handle a so-called duties test, which lies in performing certain executive, professional or administrative duties and do not get the overtime pay, despite having a quality professional resume.
+Due to FLSA regulations, those employees, who earn approximately $455 or more per week (at least 23.660 per year) and manage to handle a so-called duties test, which lies in performing certain executive, professional or administrative duties and do not get the overtime pay, despite having a quality professional resume written.
 For highly compensated employees, who earn more than $ 100.000 per year, can do a relaxed duties test.

-The Department of Labor offers to control these thresholds according to either inflation or the 40th percentile (90th for highly compensated office workers) of full-time employees’ weekly paycheck.
+The Department of Labor offers to control these thresholds according to either inflation or the 40th percentile (90th for highly compensated office workers) of full-time employees’ weekly paychecks.

 Accordingly, as the DOL has calculated, this current update to the rule can dramatically extend the overtime payments up to 5 million white-collars, who couldn’t receive those privileges before, despite.
 B